michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 - If changes were made to \_config.yaml, the site has to be relaunched.
 - If changes were made to styling, make sure it is being imported all the way through to assets/css/main.css.
 - Your styling code could just be wrong.
 - You think you're editing/replacing one file but you're changing another one.
-Or you think you're refreshing the page you edited but you're not.
+Or you think you're refreshing the post you edited but you're not.
+Or you think you're refreshing the local testing site but you're refreshing the production site.

 ### 404 Error